ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

 instead of Moshe, avoids this entire issue.**^[20]{.underline}^**

-Rabbi Yehudah is similarly concerned with thematic integrity, and uses the linguistic ambiguity of *"she touched his feet \[with the foreskin\]" (Shmot 4:25)* as a jumping off point for his explication.
+Rabbi Yehudah is similarly concerned with thematic integrity, and uses the linguistic ambiguity of *"she touched his feet with the foreskin" (Shmot 4:25)* as a jumping off point for his explication.
 No explanation is given in the pesukim for why Tzipporah came to her son's rescue and not her husband.
 Could it be that Moshe Rabbeinu was unwilling or unable to circumcise his son, even under such harrowing